austineinstein/seneca/README.md

 https://www.fooledbyrandomness.com/BTC-QF.pdf

 # why
-Relevance in similar content of webpages is the baseline thinking because we do not posses actual returns to value BTC.
+(1) Relevance in similar content of webpages is the baseline thinking for clustering headlines(narratives) visually

+(2) Explore any methods of valuing/benchmarking assets because we do not posses actual returns to value BTC.

 Visualisation of headlines affecting asset prices as clusters like the S2F model: